-1.4 million deaths can be prevented each year by
+1.4 million deaths can be prevented each year by hand washing with soap.

 7 million children have died due to disease that could have been prevented with proper hygiene since 2009.

 Children under 5 who wash with soap can reduce their risk of pneumonia by 50%.

 The World Health Organization and the Centers for Disease Control actively promote handwashing to save lives by preventing illness and infectious diseases.

 Handwashing with soap is among the most effective and inexpensive ways to prevent diarrheal diseases and pneumonia, which together account for 3.5 million child deaths annually.

 Soap was first used as a medicinal agent.

 The Egyptians regularly bathed, using a soap made by combining animal fats with wood ash.